Hadath (West Syriac diocese): Location

 Hadath was a small town near Melitene (modern Malatya), now in ruins, close to the village of Saray Koy in the vilayet of Gaziantep, in Turkey.
 According to the Chronicle of Michael the Syrian, the town was founded in AG 1095 [AD 783/4], towards the end of the reign of the Abbasid caliph al-Mahdi (774–85), by ʿAli ibn Sulaiman, the son of the Arab governor of Mesopotamia.
-It was evidently given a Jacobite bishop very shortly after its foundation.
+It was evidently given a Syriac Orthodox bishop very shortly after its foundation.

 Bishops of Hadath

 The main source for the bishops of Hadath is the record of episcopal consecrations appended to Volume III of the Chronicle of Syriac Orthodox Patriarch Michael the Syrian (1166–99).
-In this Appendix Michael lists nearly all of the bishops consecrated by the Jacobite Patriarchs between the ninth and twelfth centuries.
+In this Appendix Michael lists nearly all of the bishops consecrated by the Syriac Orthodox Patriarchs between the ninth and twelfth centuries.
 Twenty-eight Patriarchs sat during this period, and in most cases Michael was able to list the names of the bishops consecrated during their reigns, their monasteries of origin, and the place where they were consecrated.
 In these lists, Michael mentions fourteen Bishops of Hadath serving between the eighth and eleventh centuries.